Giordyman2/Rings-of-Aether/src/site/notes/The States/Caeri.md

 - Giafranc, which was once an intellectual city of culture
 - Eten, a city that was used as an outpost for one of the mines.

-These cities became controlled by the [[Lofanian\|Lofanian]] tribes that lived in the lands and were the ones to start off the war against Faeri.
+These cities became controlled by the [[The Races/Lofanian\|Lofanian]] tribes that lived in the lands and were the ones to start off the war against Faeri.

 These tribes are:

 - Aelos Tribe, a warrior tribe composed by pure Lofanians
-- Belgar Tribe, who are made of Lofanians specialized in metallurgy and craftmanship, alongside some [[Colonnel\|Colonnel]]s mercenaries
+- Belgar Tribe, who are made of Lofanians specialized in metallurgy and craftmanship, alongside some [[The Races/Colonnel\|Colonnel]]s mercenaries
 - Caelis Tribe, a tribe made of warriors who are specialized in wizardy and elemental magic, also made by pure Lofanians.
 - Drenor Tribe, made of Lofanians and [[The Races/Munnen\|Munnen]]s who are less oriented towards the control of the cities and use the Mystical Agriculture to live in the wasted lands.
-- Eryndor Tribe, made of Lofanians and [[Milinel\|Milinel]]s who are more oriented to exploration and nomadism.
-They can be very brute and rather than the control of the city, they tend to act as [[Fuuder\|Fuuder]]s and attack commercial ships.
+- Eryndor Tribe, made of Lofanians and [[The Races/Milinel\|Milinel]]s who are more oriented to exploration and nomadism.
+They can be very brute and rather than the control of the city, they tend to act as [[The Lore/Fuuder\|Fuuder]]s and attack commercial ships.
 - Faelis Tribe, made of pure Lofanians who gained control of the cities through diplomacy.
 They are especially great in long-distance combat.